SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSmtpTestResult/SetErrorMessage.md

 # SetErrorMessage(String errorMessage)

-If an error occured, this member will contain a description of the error
+If an error occurred, this member will contain a description of the error

-**Parameter:**
+## Parameters

 * **errorMessage** String

 ```crmscript